 After the book came out I heard dozens of stories about cyberstalking and internet malice (enough to suggest there was a minor epidemic going on).
 That wasn’t a huge surprise.
 What was, were the many people who contacted me with stories of being harassed by Nasreen herself.
 Among them were men who had been romantically involved with her, and who spoke with bewildered fondness of her charm and intelligence, as well as her charismatic personality.
 All of these people were as stunned as I was when she began sending them hate mail, smearing them to their colleagues and employers, and posting defamatory material about them online.
 None of these episodes lasted more than a few months, but the basic modus operandi had apparently been well established by the time she and I reconnected.
 To me, this makes the story – and Nasreen herself – more troubling, more mysterious, and more tragic.

-Also among the people who contacted me was the Iranian/American novelist Porochista Khakpour, one of the writers I call X,Y and Z, to whom Nasreen had accused me (along with Janice and Paula) of selling her work.
-It turned out Porochista had also been harassed by Nasreen.
+Also among the people who contacted me was the Iranian/American novelist Porochista Khakpour, one of the writers I call X,Y and Z. Nasreen had accused me of selling her (Nasreen’s) work to Porochista, and it turned out Porochista had also been harassed by Nasreen.
 As with me, Nasreen had vandalized her Wikipedia and Amazon pages, posted horrific things about her on Facebook, and accused her of stealing her work and being involved in her rape.
 Porochista had gone to the FBI, who had put Nasreen under surveillance, though the harassment had continued.

 At Porochista’s suggestion, she and I did an interview for the online magazine Guernica, and I’m including a shortened version of it here (you can read the whole thing at guernicamag.com), as I think it sheds some interesting light on this strange tale.